Last updated on December 2, 2019

 Address: Lumine Est 1F, 3-38-1 Shinjuku, Shinjuku-ku, Tokyo

-Our final Kinotoya Bake Cheese Tart stop on our inadvertent cheese tart trail was in Singapore.
+Our final Kinotoya Bake Cheese Tart stop on our first inadvertent cheese tart trail was in Singapore.
 This one was in the shiny Ion shopping mall, in the basement where lots of other food outlets are.
 Again, this was easily accessible from the train station (Orchard).
 There were people in line each time we walked by, but, I gather, less of a line than there used to be.
 A friend had told us of how the queues used to be so long they had to separate part of the line into another area so that people wouldn’t block the walkway..
 We had, fortunately, missed the peak of the cheese tart craze.

 Here again, we found that it was just called Bake, with the Kinotoya K just retained in the logo.
 (Note also, that there is a Hokkaido Bake Cheese Tart that has emerged as a competitor in Singapore.
 This, however is from Malaysia, and not Hokkaido, despite the name.)
 The store was modern, framed by glass, rows of cheese tarts prominently on display at the front, brightly lighted to focus attention.
 There were dividers leading into the store to indicate where the queue should form, but no signs to indicate the direction, unfortunately (ie, do you line up on the side closer to the glass, or further away from the glass?).
 There was also a sign at the entrance advertising their newly launching Club Bake app, with incentives for patrons loading it early.
 If loaded and registered before 8th December, you can get a box of 6 cheese tarts for $10.
 Considering that the usual price is $3.50 a tart, it is quite a deal..so we did it, of course.